bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 #  Step 4: Beyond Reproach

-+ Even if upstream violated the GPLv3:
++ Even if the Company violated the GPLv3:
       + it doesn't mean we have permission to do so.
       + as a large copyright holder, the Company could enforce against the fork.